Driver for Laser

 A microcontroller ensures the proper operation of the entire system.

-At start the microcontroller is checking the connection with a thermistor.
+At the start, the microcontroller is checking the connection with a thermistor.
 If there is no thermistor used the WARNING LED is blinking but the driver is still working.
-If the connection with thermistor is lost during normal work, microcontroller turns off the laser diode supply circuit and does not allow for its further load.
+If the connection with the thermistor is lost during normal work, the microcontroller turns off the laser diode supply circuit and does not allow for its further load.
 It also switches off the DIODE LED and switches on the WARNING LED.
 The TEC line is also switched off.
-The same situation happens when the thermistor reaches temperature above 50 degrees Celsius.
+The same situation happens when the thermistor reaches a temperature above 50 degrees Celsius.

 Store - product page